todiane/sologamyp1/README.md

 - outline benefits of being a member, both offline as meetups and online, to encourage users to join.
 - provide social proof of people taking part in a sologamy ceremony with members permission.
 - set up a working registration form so users can register to join.
+- encourage anyone interested in starting their own offline sologamy group to become a member.

 ![Image of Register Page](assets/images/readme-img.webp/)